lvgl/lvgl/docs/overview/indev.md

 ## Pointers

-Pointer input devices can have a cursor. (typically for mouses)
+Pointer input devices (like a mouse) can have a cursor.

 ```c
 ...